cdisc-org/DataExchange-ODM-LinkML/docs/Class.md

     name: Name
     description: Name of the Class
     comments:
-    - "Conditional Required when ODM/@Context=\"Submission\"\nrange:text \nText must\
+    - 'Conditional Required when ODM/@Context="Submission

-      \ follow CDISC Controlled Terminology for General Observation Class.
-For analysis\
+      range:text

-      \ datasets, if the ItemGroupDef IsNonStandard attribute is used, the Class should\
+      Text must follow CDISC Controlled Terminology for General Observation Class.
-      \ not be provided."
+      For analysis datasets, if the ItemGroupDef IsNonStandard attribute is used, the Class should not be provided.'
     domain_of:
     - Alias
     - MetaDataVersion